JesseAlderliesten/pkg-dev-ctv/proposal.md

 - The [Rocker](https://rocker-project.org/images/) project provides several
 Dockers containers with R installed.
 The
 [versioned stack](https://rocker-project.org/images/#the-versioned-stack) can
-be used to work with specific version of R, while the [base stack](https://rocker-project.org/images/#the-base-stack) provides R-devel installed alongside R-release, optionally configured with ASAN and USAN sanitizers.
+be used to work with a specific version of R, while the [base stack](https://rocker-project.org/images/#the-base-stack) provides R-devel installed alongside R-release, optionally configured with ASAN and USAN sanitizers.